Pranavi121/RTL-design-using-Verilog-SKY-130-technology-/README.md

 This is a repository on RTL Design using Verilog with Sky130 Technology workshop conducted by VSD during 1 st December,2021 to 5 th December,2021.
 VSD-IAT: VLSI System Design-Intelligent Assessment Technology is a training platform designed by VLSI system Design which is best suited for the design requirements.
-It developed for providing automated & Self-paced Learning experience from IC to device physics.